-Since the fall of 2018, Audi Brussels has been manufacturing the Audi e-tron, the first all-electric SUV of the brand with the four rings.
+Since the December 2022, Audi Brussels has been manufacturing the Audi Q8 e-tron and the Audi Q8 e-tron Sportback, the four Rings’ flagship electric SUVs, here.
+Previously, Audi’s first all-electric model, the Audi e-tron was made here.
 At the start of 2020, it began series production of the Audi e-tron Sportback.
 Furthermore, the Brussels plant is the world’s first carbon-neutral high-volume production facility in the premium segment, as certified by independent experts.

 Audi has built up a wide variety of skills and expertise inside the company for the Audi e-tron and developed both the battery technology and the powertrain itself.
 The production team in Brussels restructured and re-implemented many manufacturing steps.

-Since the summer of 2016, the plant comprehensively reconstructed its body manufacture, paint shop, and assembly step by step and set up its own battery manufacturing capabilities.
+Since the summer of 2016, the plant comprehensively reconstructed its body manufacture, paint shop, and assembly and set up its own battery manufacturing capabilities.
 For the first all-electric Audi, employees received a total of more than 200,000 hours of training.

 Production and logistics

-Its state-of-the-art Automotive Park logistics and supplier center is connected to the factory buildings by a bridge.
+- Its state-of-the-art Automotive Park logistics and supplier center is connected to the factory buildings via a bridge.
 It provides the infrastructure for the efficient supply of materials to the Brussels plant.
 Every day, trucks and trains deliver over 3,000 different parts and components from more than 300 supplier companies.
-Close coordination and connectivity with the plant’s internal logistics increase productivity in a lasting, sustainable manner.
+Close coordination with the plant’s internal logistics increase productivity in a lasting, sustainable manner.

-Smart logistics – this includes automated material transports, but even more importantly digitalized processes.
-Since the start of 2018, Audi has been using automated guided vehicles (AGVs) in its production buildings.
+- Smart logistics – this includes automated material transports, but even more importantly digitalized processes.
+Since the start of 2018, Audi has been using driverless transport vehicles (DTVs) in its production buildings.

 Analytics center and pilot hall

 Audi Brussels possesses a modern analytics center and a pilot hall for prototypes and pre-production models.
-This connects the production and technical development areas of the plant and ensures the high quality of the Audi e-tron and e-tron Sportback.
+This connects the production and technical development areas of the plant and ensures the high quality of the vehicles made here.